Bawal Lumabas (The Classroom Song): Criticism by Rodante Marcoleta

 On May 26, 2020, during the first hearing for ABS-CBN's franchise renewal application, Sagip Party-list Rep. Rodante Marcoleta, member of the religious organization Iglesia ni Cristo, attributed his objections against renewing ABS-CBN's franchise for 25 years, stating the network committed their violations.
 Marcoleta used the line to hit out the network.

 "Mr. Speaker, my distinguished colleagues, hindi po nagcomply sa batas ang ABS-CBN, kaya hindi po pwede sila lumabas at magpalabas."
 (English translation: "Mr. Speaker, my distinguished colleagues, ABS-CBN did not comply with the law, therefore they cannot go on air or broadcast.")

 The netizens expressed dismay on Marcoleta, pointing out the move was completely irrelevant.
 Marcoleta is one of the 70 representatives who voted "yes" to deny the renewal of ABS-CBN's franchise.

-Miniseries
+Bawal Lumabas: The Series (2020)

-A television miniseries, Bawal Lumabas: The Series (International title: Her Rules, Her No’s), was released online via iWantTFC from December 14–19, 2020, with television broadcast on Kapamilya Channel and A2Z from June 19 to July 24, 2021, as part of the former's first anniversary, replacing Aja!
-Aja!
-Tayo sa Jeju and was replaced by Hoy, Love You!.
+Bawal Lumabas: The Series (International title: Her Rules, Her No's), is a Philippine romantic comedy television miniseries released online via iWantTFC from December 14–19, 2020.